 “It hardly seems fair to be given an award for what has been a lifetime of such pleasure...
 Those who have entrusted their work to us over the years will never know the intense pride that they have brought, and the anticipation and excitement that greets each new manuscript never palls.
 I have them to thank most of all.”

 Deborah’s particular genius lay in identifying and supporting talented young people.
-The Deborah Rogers Foundation (DRF) has therefore been set up in her memory to continue to seek out and nurture that talent.
+The Deborah Rogers Foundation (DRF) has therefore been set up in her memory to continue to seek out and nurture that talent specifically by means of two biennial awards:- one for an unpublished writer to enable them to complete a first book, and the second to help a young agent gain worldwide work experience.
 The Board chaired by Lord Berkeley of Knighton, Deborah’s widower, comprises people who knew and loved Deborah, including RCW colleagues and writers Ian McEwan and William Fiennes.
-Submissions for the Writers’ Award closed on January 31st and the longlisted entrants have now been notified that their work has been passed to the judges, check here for updates.